 After Genevieve vanished, Kell took command.
-After most of the party rejected the Architect’s offer, Kell was instrumental in leading them toward the surface.
+And once most of the party rejected the Architect’s offer, Kell was instrumental in leading them toward the surface.

 No way out

-However, the fleeing survivors came to an impasse.
+However, the fleeing survivors came to an impasseA situation in which no progress is possible.
 The only practical way out was on the other side of a cavern filled with toiling darkspawns.

 By this point, the party was made up of Kell, Hafter, Duncan, Fiona and King Maric.
 Kell argued that getting the King out alive was a priority.
 And that among the surviving Wardens, he was the one closest to his Calling.